shuftipro/Video-KYC/IOS-Implementation.md

   Minimum: **2 characters**
   Maximum: **64 chracters**

-  Allowed Characters: numbers and plus sign at the beginning.
+  Allowed Characters: numbers and sign at the beginning.
 Provide a valid customer’s phone number with country code.
-Shufti Pro will directly ask the end-user for phone number if this field is missing or empty.
+Shufti Pro will directly ask the end user for a phone number if this field is missing or empty.

   * <h3>random_code</h3>